Last night (August 29th) saw the opening ceremony of the London 2012 Paralympic Games and the return of the movement to its founding home.

 The ceremony was co-directed by Jenny Sealey and Bradley Hemmings and signals the start of the Paralympic Games and 11 days of competition.
 It is set to be the biggest Games ever and 4,200 athletes from 164 countries will be taking part.

 Professor Stephen Hawking and actor Sir Ian McKellen played key roles in the ceremony and over 3,000 volunteers took part in the show which organisers want to celebrate “science and humanity”.

 The cauldron was lit by Britain’s first Paralympic champion Margaret Maughan.
 She won gold at the first Games in Rome in 1960 in the archery competition.
 Like the cauldron used in the Olympic Games, this was designed by British artist Thomas Heatherwick and featured more than 200 petals coming together to make one flame.

 Tickets can still be purchased for a number of the Paralympic sporting events.
-Visitors staying in central London hotels may be interested in the special Olympic park cap up tickets that are available that allow access to the east London venue.
+Visitors staying in Luxury London hotels may be interested in the special Olympic park cap up tickets that are available that allow access to the east London venue.